ksimons/tributary/README.md

 Command properties:
   * name (string): an identifier for the broadcast.
+  * peerName (string): a user-friendly name for the client doing the broadcasting.

 The server will send back a START_BROADCAST_RECEIVED command which is an acknowledgement that the broadast is now live.